zachrenwick/streamlit_forecasting_app/README.md

 **Background:** This MVP data web app uses the Streamlit framework and Facebook's Prophet forecasting package to generate a dynamic forecast from your own data.

-Try it out here: https://autoforecast-prophet.herokuapp.com/ (assuming I have not run out of heroku run time on the free tier!)
+Try it out here: https://share.streamlit.io/zachrenwick/streamlit_forecasting_app/app.py

 You'll be able to import your data from a CSV file, visualize trends and features, analyze forecast performance, and finally download the created forecast 😵